GenPhyloProject/GenPhylo/README.md

 pip install -r requirements.txt
 ```

-### **1️⃣GenPhylo functions.**
+### **GenPhylo functions**

 Given a tree topology, branch lengths, and a sequence length, GenPhylo generates GMM parameters and the corresponding alignments, saved in sep- arated output files.
-Our package includes different options for generating the alignments, such as get N alignments(), which generates N alignments of a fixed length, or get alignments by lengths(), which generates alignments of
+Our package includes different options for generating the alignments, such as get_N_alignments(), which generates N alignments of a fixed length, or get alignments by lengths(), which generates alignments of
 different lengths.

+- get_N_alignments()

 ```python
 # Import our package